JulioPDX/ccnp_encor_study/README.md

 This is what it would look like when reviewing a card created my Image Occlusion.

 ![Occlusion Review](/images/occlusion_review.PNG)

+For more videos on using Image Occlusion check out the creators [Youtube Playlist](https://www.youtube.com/playlist?list=PL3MozITKTz5YFHDGB19ypxcYfJ1ITk_6o)
 ### CBT Nuggets :computer: :man_teacher: :video_camera: :woman_teacher: :film_strip: :abacus: [top](#ccnp-encor-study-computer-desktop_computer-floppy_disk)

 This was honestly my first time using CBT Nuggets.
 I can honestly say I am a fan.
 The organization of the content and the positivity of the instructors goes a long way.
 Not only are the lessons well organized but they include virtual labs you can launch within your browser :exploding_head:!
 The OCG does not follow along with the exam blueprint but the CBT ENCOR course does.
 It makes for a bit of juggling act finding the videos that match up with the OCG topics.
 Not blaming CBT but it is what it is.
 Another note on that, once I am done reading a chapter from the OCG/labbing a chapter.
 I will also correspond that with the CBT videos.
 Basically getting the instruction from reading and listening/watching.